 In ensemble forecasting, particularly at the convective scale, averaging the individual ensemble members to produce ensemble mean fields for precipitation-related variables (such as radar reflectivity) often leads to a smoother distribution with increased geographic extent and a low bias in intensity.
 To counteract the low-bias tendency in the ensemble mean, it is often desirable to reassign the values of precipitation-related fields using values from the component ensemble members used to compute the mean; the result of this process (Ebert 2001) is the probability-matched (PM) mean.
-The PM mean is a useful tool for forecasters, producing a single "best estimate" deterministic forecast; such ensemble-mean products for precipitation fields often outperform most or all of the ensemble members used to produce them (Ebert 2001).

-PM mean Z is calculated at approximately 2 km above the surface for CNTL (Fig. 5a-c), CNTL_LIN (Fig. 5d-f), and NoMMP (Fig. 5g-i) at 1, 2, and 3 hours of forecast time, and compared with Z as observed by the WSR-88D radar network and interpolated to the model grid at the corresponding times (Fig. 5j-l).
+The PM mean is a useful tool for forecasters, producing a single "bestestimate" deterministic forecast; such ensemble mean products for precipitation fields often outperform most or all of the ensemble members used to produce them (Ebert 2001).
+The PM mean of Z is calculated at approximately 2 km above the surface for CNTL (Figs. 5a-c), CNTL_LIN (Figs. 5d-f), and NoMMP (Figs. 5g-i) at 1, 2, and 3 h of forecast time, and compared with Zas observed by the WSR-88D network and interpolated to the model grid at the corresponding times (Figs. 5j-1).

-In all experiments, the dominant convective mode is predicted with reasonable success (Fig. 5); the forecast ensembles predict a large mesoscale convective system with a trailing convective line in a similar location to the corresponding features in the WSR-88D observations (Fig. 5j-l).
-There are noticeable errors in the PM mean forecasts, however; in particular, the leading convective line, extending southeast from the region of the LEV in the observations (Fig. 5j-l) is not captured in the forecast ensemble.
-In addition, the southern portion of the trailing convective line decays too quickly in the ensemble forecast at 0400 UTC and beyond in all forecast experiments (Fig. 5b-c, f-g, h-i).
+In all experiments, the dominant convective mode is predicted with reasonable success (Fig. 5); the forecast ensembles predict a large mesoscale convective system with a trailing convective line in a similar location to the corresponding features in the WSR-88D observations (Figs. 5j-1).
+There are noticeable errors in the PM mean forecasts, however; in particular, the leading convective line, extending southeast from the region of the LEV in the observations (Figs. 5j-l), is not captured in the forecast ensemble.
+In addition, the southern portion of the trailing convective line decays too quickly in the ensemble forecast at 0400 UTC and beyond in all forecast experiments (Figs. 5b,c,f-i).
 Because of the prevailing south and south-southwesterly flow during this case, the prediction of the southern portion of the trailing convective line is likely to have been affected by the flow conditions at the southern boundary of the model domain at the later times; the role of data assimilation tends to be diminished near the inflow boundaries.

-The Lin microphysics scheme, used in all 40 members of the NoMMP experiment during both the analysis and forecast periods, produces greater precipitation coverage than NEM and WSM schemes for this case (not shown).
-In addition, the reduced spread among NoMMP ensemble members as compared to the CNTL ensemble (SXJ11), results in much less variation in position (and thus higher ensemble mean values) in the trailing line, resulting in a more intense trailing line in the PM mean (Fig. 5g-i).
+The Lin microphysics scheme, used in all 40 members of the NoMMP experiment during both the analysis and forecast periods, produces greater precipitation coverage than the NEM and WSM-6 schemes for this case (not shown).
+In addition, the reduced spread among NoMMP ensemble members as compared to the CNTL ensemble (SXJ11) results in much less variation in position (and thus higher ensemble mean values) in the trailing line, resulting in a more intense trailing line in the PM mean

+(Figs. 5g-i).
 In contrast, CNTL used a mixed-microphysics ensemble containing members from the WSM-6 and NEM microphysical schemes, both of which favored solutions with fewer regions of light precipitation.
-Combined with greater variation among ensemble members, the result is a PM mean field with a weaker trailing line and less extensive regions of lighter precipitation in the northern portion of the system in CNTL (Fig. 5c, f, i).
+Combined with greater variation among ensemble members, the result is a PM mean field with a weaker trailing line and less extensive regions of lighter precipitation in the northern portion of the system in CNTL (Figs. 5c,f,i).